mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 SN74HC74NE4: Dual flip-flop with asynchronous preset and reset.
-The 74xx74 series is one of those venerable basic logic chips that's been around for decades, and there are many variations with different letters.
+The 74xx74 series is one of those venerable basic logic chips that's been around for decades, and there are many variations with different letters mixed into the part name string.
 Most chips with a 74xx74 name pattern should be compatible with this board; to evaluate a substitute, check that the pin layout matches the TI SN74HC74NE4, and that it's compatible with a 5V supply voltage.

 SN74HC165N: 8-bit parallel-load shift register.
 This is another long-running series with pin-compatible versions from multiple